-As excited as I was at the prospect of having an amazing life experience and spending time doing something I loved, I had a nagging at the back of my mind.
-Yes, I would learn a shed-load and it would be so nice to be surrounded by other potters (we were rare beasts 5 years ago - before Instagram brought us all together 😉) but the fear of doing the one thing I absolutely loved on TV in front of thousands of people made me feel sick to the pit of my stomach.
+As excited as I was at the prospect of having an amazing life experience and spending time doing something I loved, I had a nagging voice at the back of my mind.
+Yes, I would learn a shed-load and it would be nice to be surrounded by other potters (we were rare beasts 5 years ago - before Instagram brought us all together 😉) but the fear of doing the one thing I absolutely loved on TV in front of thousands of people made me feel sick to the pit of my stomach.
 The closer I got to the final audition phase, the stronger this feeling became - ‘what if I actually get on the show?’
 A prospect that was becoming less and less appealing.

-The stress of the final audition was intense- a camera in my face, whilst trying to throw on the wheel, being watched by two of the best potters in the country, asking questions about glazing techniques- it all felt so unnatural.
+The stress of the final audition was intense- a camera and boom mic in my face, throwing on the wheel, against the clock, watched by two of the best potters in the country, both asking questions about my childhood and glazing techniques- it all felt so unnatural.
 Very different to the calm oasis of my little shed at the bottom of my garden.
-I even cried on the train on my way home.
-When the email arrived a few weeks later explaining that they hadn’t chosen me this time, I was relieved.
+I even cried on the train home because I was so overwhelmed by it all.
+Looking back now, there were probably other factors contributing to the feelings I was experiencing.

-Not getting on the show was the best thing that ever happened to me.
-Just being chosen for the audition gave me a newfound confidence: I was chosen out of hundreds of potters, I got to the final audition.
-Chatting to the other applicants gave me such an insight into the life of a potter, I asked all the other people on my audition round what they did for a living and each one looked at me perplexed before answering ‘I’m a potter’ Everyone at the final stage was making (some level of) living from creating things out of clay.
-Except me.
-So I wasn’t chosen, but the journey took me to the life-changing question: if all of these people can make a living from pottery, then why can’t I?
+Not getting on the show was the best thing that ever happened to me because just being chosen for the audition gave me a newfound confidence: I was chosen out of hundreds of potters!
+I got to the final audition.
+Chatting to the other applicants gave me such an insight into the life of a potter, I asked all the other people on my audition round what they did for a living and each one looked at me perplexed before answering ‘I’m a potter’ Everyone at the final stage were heavily involved in the clay world; there were students, part time potters, art teachers, folks who worked in paint your own pottery shops.
+All of them were determined to build a life around their passion for clay.

-If I am honest with myself, as a potter, I wasn’t ready to be on the show but what I was ready for was giving myself the chance to truly become a potter and earn my living doing something I love.
+In the spring I handed in my notice.
 Six months later, here I am.
 Not quite earning a living (yet) but I am giving myself the opportunity to try and you never know, I might reapply for the show next year…!